Canadians are famous for their patience, but everyone has a limit. Just ask retailer Target what happened in 2015.

 Strategy #3: Consider Going Circular

-In the past, supply chains were linear: gather raw materials, make products, sell them, and send scrap to the dump.
+Past supply chains were linear: gather raw materials, make products, sell them, and send scrap to the dump.
 No longer.
 According to a 2020 Gartner survey, slightly more than half of supply chain managers are looking for ways to refurbish, resale, or reprocess products as raw materials.
-Which means customers become a vital link in the supply chain.
+Which means consumers are a vital link in the supply chain.

 Not every product makes sense to reclaim from consumers.
 But if refurbishing or reprocessing will have a positive effect on your bottom line, extend your supply chain to include the end-users of your products.
 In addition to helping ensure a supply of raw materials, you’ll do something positive for the planet by keeping material out of landfills.